-Dr. James Ernest McAskill was born on the 31st of January, 1888 in Kent County, near Highgate.
+Dr. James Ernest McAskill was born on the 31st of January, 1888 in Chatham-Kent, near Highgate.
 His parents were Peter McAskill and the former Mary Gillis.
-He was the youngest of 8 children.
-His siblings included; Isabella, Neil, John, Effie, Colin, Archer and Peter.
-His father was a farmer and he was raised in Orford Twp.
+He was the youngest of 8 children and his siblings were; Isabella, Neil, John, Effie, Colin, Archer and Peter.
+Dr. McAskill was raised on a farm in Orford Twp.

 Dr. McAskill attended Queen’s University and he graduated from medical school in 1914.

-Dr. McAskill married Hannah Edith Stenton on the 3rd of June, 1919 in Mull, Ontario (Kent County).
-She was born on the 31st of March, 1887 in Harwich Twp, Kent County, the daughter of William Stenton and the former Jean McColl.
+Dr. McAskill married Hannah Edith Stenton on the 3rd of June, 1919 in the community of Mull (Chatham-Kent).
+She was born in Harwich Twp (Chatham-Kent) on the 31st of March, 1887.
+She was the 4th of 5 children born to William Stenton and the former Jean McColl.
+Her siblings were; Herman, Gordon, Stella and Lillian.
 Mrs. McAskill was a school teacher.
-Her siblings included, her older brothers Herman and Gordon, an older sister Stella and a younger sister Lillian.

 *Dr. McAskill is also featured on the ‘Gathering Our Heroes’ website.